 On the international stage, Germany enjoys a very broad network of close contacts.
 It maintains diplomatic relations with almost 200 countries and is a member of all the important multilateral organisations and informal international coordination groups such as the “Group of Seven” (G7) and the “Group of Twenty” (G20).
-The Federal Foreign Office, which is based in Berlin, has around 11,230 staff members.
+Heiko Maas (SPD) has been Federal Foreign Minister since 2018.
+The Federal Foreign Office, which is based in Berlin, has around 11,652 staff members.
 In total, Germany maintains 227 missions abroad.

 Together with its partners, Germany promotes peace, security, democracy, and human rights all over the world.
 Alongside crisis prevention, disarmament, and arms control, the broad notion of security promulgated by Germany embraces sustainable economic, ecological, and social aspects.
 These include a globalisation that offers opportunities for everyone, cross-border environmental and climate protection, dialogue between cultures, and openness towards guests and immigrants.

 Since the end of the East-West conflict, new opportunities and challenges have emerged for German foreign policy.
 On the basis of its multilateral relations, Germany has accepted the increased responsibility it has been accorded since reunification in 1990.
-Through its many efforts, Germany nowadays plays a role in the political resolution of conflicts, the maintenance of peace-keeping structures, and crisis prevention as part of UN-mandated peace missions.
-In the midst the current crisis in the European security order, in 2016 it will assume the Chairmanship of the OSCE and will promote an affirmation of the Helsinki Principles and a strengthening of the OSCE as the main regional security organisation in Europe.
+Through its many efforts, Germany nowadays plays a role in the political resolution of conflicts, the maintenance of peacekeeping structures, and crisis prevention as part of UN-mandated peace missions.
+To further support the UN in crisis prevention, Germany has trebled its contribution in this area, as Foreign Minister Maas stated in a speech to the UN in spring 2018.